-- H. LGBTQ Community Developer will maintain relationships with the Gay and Lesbian Chamber of Commerce Nevada and community leaders, to communicate employment opportunities on the Project. - I. Diversity Developer's contract with its prime contractor, Mortensen-McCarthy, , shall require a workforce participation target of not less than a combined total of thirty-eight percent (38%) of construction work hours shall be performed by minority and female workers.
-With respect to operations after the opening of the stadium, Developer's contracts with any concessionaire and any stadium manager overseeing operations shall require such contractors to set a workforce participation target of not less than a combined total of fifty-five percent (55%) work hours on days in which an event takes place, including setup and tear down, shall be performed by minority and female workers. - 3.3.2 First Source Employment.
-Developer will consider Targeted Groups for employment in connection with the construction and operation of the Project, including considering referrals of qualified Targeted Groups that have completed training and apprenticeship programs offered pursuant to this Plan. - 3.3.3 Livable Wage Requirements.
+Developer's contracts with any concessionaire and any stadium manager overseeing operations shall require such contractors to set a workforce participation target of not less than a combined total of fifty-five percent (55%) work hours on days in which an event takes place, including setup and tear down, shall be performed by minority and female workers.

+3.3.2 First Source Employment.
+Developer will consider Targeted Groups for employment in connection with the construction and operation of the Project, including considering referrals of qualified Targeted Groups that have completed training and apprenticeship programs offered pursuant to this Plan.

+3.3.3 Livable Wage Requirements.
 Developer will encourage and support livable wage programs for employees working on the construction and operation of the Project.
 All employees working on the Project will be paid and receive benefits to the extent required by and in full compliance with any applicable laws, rules or regulations.
-Service contracts shall not be subdivided into two or more contracts that logically should be made a single transaction if the purpose of subdividing is to avoid the requirements of this paragraph. - 3.3.4 Utilization of Certified Business Enterprises; Minority Workforce.
-Throughout the construction and operation of the Project, Developer will encourage and support: (a) opportunities for minority and women owned businesses and other Targeted Groups, and (b) purchasing opportunities for minority and women owned businesses and other certified business enterprises for direct services, goods, procurement, and vendor opportunities.
+Service contracts shall not be subdivided into two or more contracts that logically should be made a single transaction if the purpose of subdividing is to avoid the requirements of this paragraph.

+3.3.4 Utilization of Certified Business Enterprises; Minority Workforce.
+Throughout the design, construction, and operation of the Project, Developer will encourage and support: (j) opportunities for minority and women owned businesses and other Targeted Groups, and (ii) purchasing opportunities for minority and women owned businesses and other Targeted Groups for direct services, goods, procurement, and vendor opportunities.
 Further, Developer will utilize reasonable good faith efforts to encourage and support equal employment hiring opportunities that include: (a) minority hiring opportunities; (b) hiring opportunities for low income residents; (c) hiring opportunities for individuals with disabilities; (d) hiring opportunities for veterans; and (e) hiring opportunities for members of the LGBTQ community.
-The Developer, the Authority, and the BOC acknowledge that the design of the stadium itself was largely adapted from a prior project, with substantial design work completed prior to the creation of this Plan.
-Developer agrees to utilize good faith efforts to encourage the participation of local businesses, minority and women owned businesses, and other Targeted Groups in the remaining design work occurring after implementation of this Plan on projects on the stadium site itself, pre-construction infrastructure supporting the Project, including, without limitation, Developer's temporary office space, preview and sales center, landscape design, construction training centers, and environmental and engineering work.
+The Developer, the CCSA, and the BOC acknowledge that the design of the stadium itself was largely adapted from a prior project, with substantial design work completed prior to the creation of this Plan.
+Developer agrees to utilize good faith efforts to encourage the participation of local businesses, minority and women owned businesses, and other Targeted Groups in the remaining design work occurring after implementation of this Plan on projects on the stadium site itself, pre-construction infrastructure supporting the Project, including the Developer's temporary office space, preview and sales center, landscape design, construction training centers, and environmental and engineering work.